DrTimothyAldenDavis/SuiteSparse/README.md

 Refer to each package for license, copyright, and author information.
-All codes are authored or co-authored by Timothy A. Davis (email: davis@tamu.edu), except for METIS (by George Karypis), `GraphBLAS/cpu_features` (by Google), GraphBLAS/lz4, zstd, and xxHash (by Yann Collet, now at Facebook), and GraphBLAS/CUDA/jitify.hpp (by NVIDIA).
-Parts of GraphBLAS/CUDA are Copyright (c) by NVIDIA.
-Please refer to each of these licenses.
+All codes are authored or co-authored by Timothy A. Davis (email: davis@tamu.edu), except for METIS (by George Karypis).

 -----------------------------------------------------------------------------
 For distro maintainers (Linux, homebrew, spack, R, Octave, Trilinos, ...):